hoytech/quadrable/README.md

 So far the data-structure we've described is just an expensive way to store a tree of data.
 The reason why we're doing all this hashing in the first place is so that we can create *proofs* about the contents of our tree.

 A proof is a record from the tree along with enough information for somebody who does not have a copy of the tree to reconstruct the root of the tree.
 This reconstructed root can then be compared with a version of the root acquired elsewhere, from a trusted source.
-Imagine that the root is published daily in a newspaper, or is embedded on a blockchain.
+Imagine that the root is published daily in a newspaper, or is embedded in a blockchain.

 The purpose of using a tree structure is so that the information required in a proof is proportional to the depth of the tree, and not the total number of nodes.